000

 Does Animus Digital handle full marketing programs for Tulsa businesses?

 Yes.
 Animus runs Tier 2, Tier 3, and Tier 4 marketing engagements for Tulsa and Oklahoma businesses across legal, medical, professional services, home services, and other categories.
-Most of our active retainer clients are Tier 3 ($4,000 to $9,000 per month) where multi-channel programs produce the strongest returns for established businesses.
+Most of our active retainer clients are Tier 3 multi-channel programs, where coordinated channels produce the strongest returns for established businesses.
+Engagements are scoped and quoted by request.

 Want this kind of thinking on your business?